 We believe that regardless of ideological or other differences, Community rabbis should treat each other and their respective congregants with respect and dignity.
 It follows that all Community institutions - including those whose philosophies may differ - are to be treated with respect.

 In accordance with our Sephardic heritage, we consider it imperative that one should aim to prosper and grow in the practice of traditional Judaism, but also to engage with the world in a productive and creative manner.

 We feel strongly that constructive change within the community will come about through education, cooperation and positive interaction rather than through coercion and through unilateral edicts.

-We stand strongly in favor of higher secular education and recognize the value and necessity of a college and university education in creating a complete Observant-Jew who can function in the world at-large, fulfill his or her potential and appreciate all of God’s work.
+We stand strongly in favor of higher secular education and recognize the value of a college and university education in creating a complete Observant-Jew who can function in the world at-large, fulfill his or her potential and appreciate all of God’s work.

 We cherish the traditional way of life in which one combines the learning of Torah and observance of missvot together with earning a livelihood (Torah im Derekh Eress)

 We recognize God’s providence in the establishment of the State of Israel, fully support its security and prosperity and, in prayer and in deed, celebrate its existence.